HARALSON COUNTY HISTORICAL SOCIETY

 Picture

-bird's eye view of the city, viewed from the west
+Bird's eye view of the city, viewed from the west

 (click on image to view full-sized version)